The Chris Gethard Show

-The Chris Gethard Show is a phone-in comedy and variety talk show created and hosted by Chris Gethard.
+The Chris Gethard Show was a phone-in comedy and variety talk show created and hosted by Chris Gethard.
 Initially a live show at the Upright Citizens Brigade Theatre in New York, the show debuted on public-access channel Manhattan Neighborhood Network on June 22, 2011.
 In 2015, it moved to the cable channel Fusion, where it ran for two seasons before moving to truTV in 2017.

 The show moved to truTV for its third season, with 16 live hour-long episodes beginning in August 2017. truTV later ordered an additional 10 episodes, bringing the third season total up to 26.
 The new batch of episodes premiered on March 20, 2018.

 On August 6, 2018, Chris Gethard announced via Facebook that the show was canceled by truTV.

 Premise

 The Chris Gethard Show takes calls in a comedy and variety talk show format around a theme, like "The Dumbest Thing You Ever Did".
 It bills itself as "the most bizarre and often saddest talk show in New York City."
 The show has been noted for its unpredictability.
 One writer said its "balance between control and chaos" involves Gethard being put up to a concept "and being totally willing to have the result be awkward or scary or funny or boring".

 Almost every episode/performance of The Chris Gethard Show was created live, with the Fusion era being broadcast on Facebook Live but edited down for TV broadcast later that night.
 The other eras were shown directly to viewers.